By entering your email address you agree to receive emails from Cottontailclub. We'll respect your privacy and you can unsubscribe at any time.

 If your rabbit eats too little, it’ll experience enterotoxemia, intestinal problems like blood poisoning due to enterotoxin.

 After catching your rabbit eating his/her own poop, you’re probably wanting to avoid kissing their cute noses now.
-Don’t worry, a regular bathing session should fix the issue.
+Don’t worry.
+A regular bathing session should fix the issue.

 However, pay close attention to their stool.
 Again, it’s normal for rabbits and other animals to consume their own feces.
 Cecotropes have a distinctive look and texture.